MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Here are some suggestions for applying technical controls:

 - Tune session timeouts in any administrative console access, such as jump boxes in the CDE, to minimize access.
-- Tune conditional access polices to minimize the TTL on Azure access tokens from access points, such as the Azure portal.
+- Tune conditional access policies to minimize the TTL on Azure access tokens from access points, such as the Azure portal.
 For information, see these articles:

   - [Configure authentication session management with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime)
   - [Configurable token lifetimes - Microsoft identity platform](/azure/active-directory/develop/active-directory-configurable-token-lifetimes)